 Successful homeschooling cannot be tied to any particular method, approach, curriculum, or publisher.
 Successful homeschool families have used the Classical approach or followed Charlotte Mason’s approach, or combined methods to create an entirely new approach.
 Copying others will not bring our family success.
 The success of our homeschool will depend on how well we do what other successful homeschool families have done — follow God’s design for our family!

-When we begin homeschooling, we tend to first attack the one area over which we have a bit of control and with which we are the most familiar — curriculum.
+When we begin homeschooling, we tend to begin with the one area over which we have a bit of control and with which we are the most familiar — curriculum.
 Unfortunately, choosing a curriculum is not the logical place to start.

 The materials we use are tools.
 They do not determine our philosophy, but rather compliment it.
 Our curriculum fits our family’s needs, and our children and how they learn.
 It definitely won’t determine that!

 Before purchasing books, we can first invest time in working out our philosophy and goals.
 Then our curriculum choices will fall into place.

 Allowing Ample Time to Prepare

 Once we have made the initial decision to educate our children at home, we are suddenly faced with countless issues for which to determine a course of action.
 There are methodologies, styles, scopes, sequences, materials, schedules, state laws, evaluation, and expectations to consider.
 Jumping in with both feet before planning a safe landing can lead to disappointment and frustration for both parents and children.

 If we start slow, investigate the world of homeschooling and all it has to offer, spend time developing a unique approach that fits our family, then we will be more likely to enjoy the journey.

 Broadening Our Concepts of Education